 An initial medical consultation by phone is available round the clock, 365 days a year.
 At the same time, you benefit from the following advantages:

-However, many health questions can already be resolved over the phone, often making a visit to the doctor unnecessary.
+However, many health questions can be resolved over the phone, often making a visit to the doctor unnecessary.

-If you consult a specialist directly without having called the advice hotline, you are breaching your obligations under this alternative basic insurance model.
+If you consult a specialist directly without having called the advice hotline, you are breaching your obligations under this alternative insurance model.
 As a result, Helsana may switch you to the standard model of basic insurance.
 This will result in you losing the discount on your basic insurance premium associated with the advice hotline model.

 Only when you receive a consultation following a referral from the healthcare professional or doctor at the telemedicine centre.